 Permission to record a class applies exclusively to the student who received permission from the professor.
 An instructor may provide permission to an entire class as part of the course syllabus or other written description of a course, but all permissions must be in writing.

 If permission is given by the instructor, all students present in the class must be notified that the audio/video recording may occur.
 If the instructor elects to record the class, all students in the class must be notified.

 Permission to allow a recording is not a transfer of any copyrights to the recording.
 Any recordings made may only be used for individual or group study with other students enrolled in the same class.
 The recording may not be reproduced or uploaded to publicly accessible websites.

 Students must destroy recordings at the end of the semester in which they are enrolled in the class unless they receive the instructor’s written permission to retain the recordings.

 Students who require audio recording or other adaptations of lectures as a reasonable accommodation for a disability should contact the University Accessibility Center before the lecture in order to obtain permission for the recording.

-Students who record class lectures without express permission are subject to Marriott School and university disciplinary action.
+Students who record class lectures without express permission are subject to BYU Marriott and university disciplinary action.
 Public distribution of such recordings may constitute copyright infringement in violation of federal or state law.
 Depending on the severity of the violation, such action could result in a student being dismissed from the university along with whatever legal sanctions are applicable.

 Students with Disabilities